Motion Sensor Door Alarm

 What this means is that, when the magnet in close proximity to the sensor, the zone remains safe.
-These types of motion sensor door alarm ad an extra layer of security to your home by covering your doors as well as windows.
+These types of motion sensor door alarms ad an extra layer of security to your home by covering your doors as well as windows.

-Equally, glass break and other burglary sensors are also ‘normally closed’ when safe.
+Equally, glass-break and other burglary sensors are also ‘normally closed’ when safe.
 On the other hand, smoke and water sensors are “normally opened” sensors.

 Garage door sensors

 Although these are not nearly as common as normal door sensors, garage door sensors come in two types.
-These include a standard door sensor or with a pitch sensor.
+These include a standard door sensor or a pitch sensor.